rodrigondec/Sincroniza-o-Prog-Concorrente/Documents/31-abordagem-1.md

 1. A pessoa entra na fila
 2. A pessoa espera sua vez
 3. A pessoa adquire o recurso vaga do banheiro
-4. Na sua vez, tentam  alocar uma vaga do semáforo.
-Com isso fazendo o controle de limite de pessoas no banheiro
+4. A pessoa entra no banheiro
-5. Depois de alocar a vaga eles entram de fato no banheiro
+5. A pessoa dai do banheiro
-6. Ao saírem  do banheiro, liberam a vaga e vão trabalhar
+6. A pessoa libera o recurso vaga do banheiro